cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hhs.md

-HHS collects data from state and territorial health departments about many, but not all, hospitals in the U.S. Notably excluded from this dataset are psychiatric, rehabilitation, Indian Health Service (IHS) facilities, U.S. Department of Veterans Affairs (VA) facilities, Defense Health Agency (DHA) facilities, and religious non-medical facilities.
+HHS collects data from state and territorial health departments about many, but not all, hospitals in the U.S. Notably excluded from this dataset are psychiatric and rehabilitation facilities, Indian Health Service (IHS) facilities, U.S. Department of Veterans Affairs (VA) facilities, Defense Health Agency (DHA) facilities, and religious non-medical facilities.

 ## Lag and Backfill

-HHS issues updates to this data once a week, and occasionally more often.
+HHS issues updates to this timeseries once a week, and occasionally more often.
 We check for updates daily.
 Lag varies from 0 to 6 days.

 Occasionally a value published in an early issue will be changed in a subsequent issue when additional data becomes known.
 This effect is known as